brianlaclair/libStyles/README.md

 You can also stack styles - so let's say you have myFirstStyle which sets the draw color to black - but you also have another style called mySecondStyle which modifies the draw alpha.
 You could use both at the same time by calling `style_set(myFirstStyle, mySecondStyle);`
 It's worth noting that the subsequent styles defined in the style_set parameters will overwrite values that have already been set, if those values are set in the subsequent style.

+#### 3. Resetting the draw settings
-**Once you're done drawing**, you can reset the styles to a global default.
+You can easily reset the styles to a global default by calling:

-You do this by calling `style_reset();`
+    style_reset();

-The global default drawing settings can be modified by interacting with the global struct `style_default` as you would with any other style.
+The global default drawing settings can be modified by interacting with the global style `style_default` as you would with any other style.